Dimchikkk/rdb/Readme.md

 [1] 1247

 // from another terminal
-$ tools/sdb -p 1247
+$ cargo run -- -p 1247
 ```
-it will attach to the process and stop it, then type "continue" to continue running process until it halts again.
-May need to type "continue" couple of times to see "test" output
+it will attach to the process and stop it, then type "continue" to continue running process until it halts again by `sleep` sys call.